 Key safety assurance concept Related requirements in this standard System validation demonstrates compliance across a representative breadth of scenarios and system configuration in a test environment that is representative of operational use.
 4.6 Phase 9 - System validation System performance is monitored and the root cause of deviations from expected performance is analysed, even where operational performance is not yet adversely affected.
-4.8.3 Report, analyse, and correct system performance issues and defects System logs are retained and available for incident investigation.
-4.8.1 Retain system capability through life4.8.2 Retain system data for incident investigation
+4.8.3 Report, analyse, and correct system performance issues and defects

+Key safety assurance concept Related requirements in this standard System logs are retained and available for incident investigation.
+4.8.1 Retain system capability through life 4.8.2 Retain system data for incident investigation

-Table 6: Key safety assurance concepts (NATS air traffic control system failure)
+Table 7: Key safety assurance concepts (NATS air traffic control system failure)

-B.5 A400M Disaster
+B.6 A400M Disaster

-- G B.5.1 This case study has been derived from an incident summary report (RSSB, 2021).
-It demonstrates the need to consider all lifecycle stages and support tools as part of the system for the purposes of hazard identification. - G B.5.2 On 9 May 2015 a military Airbus A400M aircraft crashed near Seville killing four of the six crew members.
-The crew had reported a technical fault and the plane struck an electricity pylon while attempting an emergency landing.

-G B.5.3 The incident investigation determined that three of the plane's four engines did not respond to the crew's attempts to control power as a result of calibration parameter data being wiped during engine software installation.
+- G B.6.1 This case study has been derived from an incident summary report (RSSB, 2021).
+It demonstrates the need to consider all lifecycle stages and support tools as part of the system for the purposes of hazard identification. - G B.6.2 On 9 May 2015 a military Airbus A400M aircraft crashed near Seville killing four of the six crew members.
+The crew had reported a technical fault and the plane struck an electricity pylon while attempting an emergency landing. - G B.6.3 The incident investigation determined that three of the plane's four engines did not respond to the crew's attempts to control power as a result of calibration parameter data being wiped during engine software installation.
 The incident took place on the first flight after assembly.
-The incorrect configuration resulted in engine power being "all or nothing" - the affected engines were initially stuck at high power and, on being reduced, were then stuck at idle.
+The incorrect configuration resulted in engine power being "all or nothing" the affected engines were initially stuck at high power and, on being reduced, were then stuck at idle.
 The resulting loss of power from three engines caused the aircraft to crash.

 Key safety assurance concept Related requirements in this standard Concepts and scenarios for system installation, configuration, and commissioning are developed.
 4.2.2 Lifecycle concept development 4.4.1 Usage scenarios System hazard identification and risk assessment carried out giving consideration to the full scope of system functions and scenarios.
-4.3.2 Initial risk analysis and evaluation 4.3.3 Ongoing risk analysis and evaluation The system architecture and requirements include any supporting tools used for installation, configuration, commissioning and maintenance of the system.
-4.5.1 Subsystem, interface and software requirements4.5.3 System architecture System validation demonstrates compliance across a representative breadth of scenarios and system configuration, including failures, degraded operation, abnormal operation, and misuse.
+4.3.1 Initial risk analysis and evaluation 4.3.2 Ongoing risk analysis and evaluation The system architecture and requirements include any supporting tools used for installation, configuration, commissioning and maintenance of the system.
+4.5.1 Subsystem, interface and software requirements4.5.3 System architecture

+Key safety assurance concept Related requirements in this standard System validation demonstrates compliance across a representative breadth of scenarios and system configuration, including failures, degraded operation, abnormal operation, and misuse.
 4.6 Phase 9 - System validation

-Table 7: Key safety assurance concepts (A400M disaster)
+Table 8: Key safety assurance concepts (A400M disaster)